Home - Blog

 The 1970s

-There was a mix-up between the printed circuit boards and polychlorinated biphenyl (an environmentally harmful chemical).
-And it’s because both of them had the PCB abbreviation at that time.
+There was a mix-up between the printed circuit boards and polychlorinated biphenyl (an environmentally harmful chemical) because both of them had the PCB abbreviation at that time.
 As a result, there were community health concerns and public confusion.

 Hence, the device’s scientists changed the name to PWB (printed wiring board) to reduce confusion.
 This name remained until the 1990s, when chemical PCBs phased out.